Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 Eyes Are Asymmetrical

 Fortunately, an asymmetrical result may be fixed with a revision procedure after you are fully healed.
-While you may want to have the issue addressed right away, it’s essential that the tissue around the eyes fully heal before attempting another procedure.
+While you may want to have the issue addressed right away, it’s essential that the tissue around the eyes fully heals before attempting another procedure.

 You Cannot Close Your Eyes Entirely